srovere/appsilon-marine/README.md

 * **location** = (*location_id*, ship_id, datetime, latitude, longitude, speed, course, heading, destination, parked, observation, distance)

 During this normalization process, the distance between two given observations was calculated.
 So, if O1 and O2 are two consecutive observations for any given ship, <em>O2.distance</em> represents the distance travelled by that ship between O1 and O2.
-Although distance can be derived from latitude/longitude and computed on the fly, it is better to have this information pre-calculated to improve the overall performance of the Shiny application.
+Although distance can be derived from latitude/longitude and computed on the fly, it is better to have this information pre-calculated to improve the overall performance of the application.

 The resulting files are stored in <em>data</em> directory.
-These files are not versioned (because the are too large), but they can be downloaded from https://1drv.ms/u/s!As8wkljo8CRlgpBdoR-2ryFVaXIODg?e=l1EI26.
+These files are not versioned (because they are too large), but they can be downloaded from https://1drv.ms/u/s!As8wkljo8CRlgpBdoR-2ryFVaXIODg?e=l1EI26.

 # 3. Data accesing